greenrobot/EventBus/README.md

 General usage and API
 ---------------------
-In EventBus, *subscribers* implement event handling `onEventXXX` methods and register themselves to the bus.
+In EventBus, **subscribers** implement event handling `onEvent` methods and register themselves to the bus.
 The events are delivered to matching event handling methods based on their signature.

 How to use EventBus.